-I’m a “fifth” year computer engineering student at Ryerson.
+I’m a recently graduated computer engineering student at Ryerson.
+Dang, that’s a mouthful.
 My main discipline is road cycling, although I am now in cahoots with mountain biking and trials (no trials bike yet though).
 I’m a big BikeShare enthusiast as well (those bikes are indestructible).
 Outside of the club I am big on full stack development and meeting new people at hackathons, conferences and elsewhere.
 In my personal time I’ll be in farmers markets, reading about data bases and hunting down free food.
 And, of course, cleaning my bikes.

 I am in my second year of biomedical engineering at Ryerson University.
 Being fairly new to the city, I have found great fun in the networks of trails throughout Toronto.
 Whenever I’m not in the saddle, you will find me either hiking the Bruce Trail or playing the banjo.
 I have experience in triathlon and criterium racing, but can also appreciate a good social bike ride.
 Social rides are the best way to have fun, get outdoors and meet new people.
 Hope to see you soon!